 Satyajit Ray, one of the greatest directors of world cinema, set this groundbreaking social satire about the changing roles of women in Indian society in his native city, bustling Calcutta.

 Football, feminism and revolution are the subjects of this extraordinary documentary, shot over the course of five years following the Arab Spring.
-The Libyan women's football team is made up of a diverse group - captain Fadwa is a petro-physicist, Nama's family is displaced and goalkeeper Halima is training to become a doctor.
+The Libyan women's football team is made up of a diverse group - the captain is a petro-physicist, the family of one of the players is displaced and the goalkeeper is training to become a doctor.

 With a tone that recalls Apocalypse Now this presents a breathtaking journey through the Amazon from a native perspective that captures the extraordinary landscapes with a haunting sense of wonder.
 The last surviving member of his tribe, native shaman Karamakate leads the two interlocking stories of European travellers in search of a rare healing plant.